 FDA data integrity requirements are among the most strenuous that regulated industries have to comply with.

-And the FDA is keeping pressure on those with data integrity shortcomings — issuing a growing number of warning letters every year for the last few years.
+And the FDA is keeping pressure on those with data integrity shortcomings — issuing a growing number of warning letters and FDA-483s every year for the last few years.
 In late 2017 came news that FDA was training its device investigators on how to conduct data integrity inspections.

-Simply put, to avoid citations, your electronic records must be trustworthy and reliable across their entire data lifecycle — from initial data creation through long-term archival.
+Your electronic records must be trustworthy and reliable across their entire data lifecycle — from initial data creation all the way through long-term archival.

 Compliantly managing your business' essential data can be an overwhelming, even mind-boggling undertaking.

 Thankfully, there's an expert with deep knowledge who can explain complex FDA data integrity regulations in simple 'what to do, how to do it' language using real-world examples and offering practical advice.

 And that's why you must plan NOW to attend this upcoming interactive workshop presented by FDAnews and Cerulean Associates LLC, a leading consulting firm.

 Award-winning FDA compliance expert, author and Cerulean founder John Avellanet will be your workshop leader.
 He is recognized globally for his business-savvy pragmatic advice and engaging speaking style.